fofaraz/muon-ifconfig/README.md

 This project is a simple Express application built with Node.js that allows you to retrieve your IP address when calling the `/` route.

+This project serves as a helpful tool for nodes to discover their own IP addresses.
+It's important to note that the Muon network operates independently of this project.
+Additionally, if nodes set their IP addresses in the `.env` file, there is no necessity to call the ifconfig API endpoint to obtain the node's IP.

 ##Prerequisites
 Before running the ifconfig project, ensure you have the following installed on your system: